joakim/kay/README.md

 "literal for an object cell"
 object-literal: {}

-"an object cell with a slot and, unlike other languages, an expression"
+"an object cell with a slot (private property in other languages)"
 object-example: {
     answer: 42
-    print (answer)
 }

 "literal for a block cell (compound statements in other languages)"
 block-literal: -> { … }

-"a block cell sent as an argument to the `then` receptor of Boolean"
+"a block cell sent as an argument to the `then` receptor of `Boolean`"
 block-example: true then -> {
     truth: 'It is true'
     print (truth)